NColondres/leagueOfGoons/README.md

 ## Usage

-Host a tournament with your discord friends and see who is the best.
+#### Host a tournament with your discord friends and see who is the best without actually having to play together.

 The bot works by enrolling your Summoner Name.
 Use: ***!enroll \<Summoner Name\>***
 ![Enrolling League Account and seeing who's enrolled](images/enroll.gif)